Why fleeing the city to escape disease and crime is a huge mistake.

 So with that in mind, let's examine the crime data.
 According to the Federal Bureau of Investigation, (the FBI) in 2018, the suburbs in the United States had 5% less violent crime and 13% more property crime than cities.

 Stop and think about that for a moment.
-In the suburbs, on average across the country, you’re only a tiny bit less likely to encounter violence than in the city.
-But you’re noticeably more likely to be robbed.
+In the suburbs, on average across the country, you’re only a tiny bit less likely to encounter violence, but you’re noticeably more likely to be robbed.

 Meanwhile, rural areas had 19% less violent crime, and 27% less property crime.
 So we're done right?
 Forget the city.
 Forget the suburbs.
 You should move to a rural homestead because it's 20-30% safer, right?